-environmental review)) local services permitting division manager and the director of the department of natural resources and parks, or ((their)) designees, shall be responsible for qualification of sending sites.
+A. An interagency review committee, chaired by the ((directors of the)) department of ((permitting and environmental review)) local services permitting division manager and the director of the department of natural resources and parks, or ((their)) designees, shall be responsible for qualification of sending sites.
 Determinations on sending site certifications made by the committee are appealable to the examiner under K.C.C.
 20.22.040.
-The department of natural resources and parks shall be responsible for preparing a TDR qualification report, which shall be signed by the director of the department of natural resources and parks or ((their))) designee, documenting the review and decision of the committee.
+The department of natural resources and parks shall be responsible for preparing a TDR qualification report, which shall be signed by the director of the department of natural resources and parks or ((the director's)) designee, documenting the review and decision of the committee.
 The qualification report shall: